An expansionary monetary policy is to do with an increase in money supply which tends to have the following effects on an economy:

 - Increase in cost of capital – an expansionary monetary policy tends to increase the level of interest rates whose extreme effects include the banking crisis manifestations such as the disproportionately large amount of non-performing loans ( or even bad debt port folio), statutory management, branch network closures and sometimes liquidation.

 However, where the expansionary monetary policy arises during a situation of low economic activity (recession), the tendency would be a fall in interest rates and an increase in equilibrium level of national income.
-Similarly, a given level of inflation would be necessary for the management of unemployment levels (denoted the Phillip’s curve.)
+Similarly, a given level of inflation would be necessary for the management of unemployment levels (denoted by the Phillip’s curve.)